-We compared our findings for lecanemab to a peer-reviewed publication on the potential economic value of lecanemab.
-The peer-reviewed publication used a patient level simulation model (AD ACE) with the assumption that the treatment effect was driven by reductions in amyloid PET levels using evidence from the Phase II trial.
-In our model, we used a Markov model with the treatment effect modeled as the hazard ratio for observed progressions to the next stage of dementia using evidence from the Phase III trial.
+We compared our findings for lecanemab to a peer-reviewed publication on the potential economic value of lecanemab.133 The peer-reviewed publication used a patient level simulation model (AD ACE) with the assumption that the treatment effect was driven by reductions in amyloid PET levels using evidence from the Phase II trial.133 In our model, we used a Markov model with the treatment effect modeled as the hazard ratio for observed progressions to the next stage of dementia using evidence from the Phase III trial.
 Despite the difference in structure (Markov model versus patient level simulation) and treatment effectiveness estimates (hazard ratio on progressions to next stage of dementia versus amyloid PET level), our findings are relatively similar.
-The peer-reviewed publication reported a threshold range (from \$50,000 to \$200,000 per QALY gained) of \$9,000 to \$38,000.
-Our reported threshold range (from \$50,000 to \$200,000) was \$3,000 to \$28,000.
+The peer-reviewed publication reported a threshold range (from \$50,000 to \$200,000 per QALY gained) of \$9,000 to \$38,000.133 Our reported threshold range (from \$50,000 to \$200,000) was \$3,000 to \$29,000.

 Differences in the findings can largely be explained by the fact that our model used direct clinical outcome data from the Phase III trial whereas the peer-reviewed publication used amyloid PET level as a surrogate predictor of clinical outcomes.

-There is also a peer-reviewed publication on the cost-effectiveness of a hypothetical disease-modifying treatment for AD that modeled various treatment strategies, including a continuous dosing strategy and a fixed duration strategy.
-The peer-reviewed publication used model inputs for a hypothetical intervention and reported an incremental cost-effectiveness ratio of \$612,000 per QALY gained under a continuous treatment strategy and an incremental cost-effectiveness ratio of \$126,000 per QALY gained under a fixed duration strategy where 40% discontinued at 6 months and 100% discontinued at 18 months.
-Our model nearly replicated those incremental cost-effectiveness ratios when we made similar model assumptions (e.g., treatment effect, treatment duration, discontinuation, treatment cost).
+There is also a peer-reviewed publication on the cost-effectiveness of a hypothetical diseasemodifying treatment for AD that modeled various treatment strategies, including a continuous dosing strategy and a fixed duration strategy.134 The peer-reviewed publication used model inputs for a hypothetical intervention and reported an incremental cost-effectiveness ratio of \$612,000 per QALY gained under a continuous treatment strategy and an incremental cost-effectiveness ratio of \$126,000 per QALY gained under a fixed duration strategy where 40% discontinued at 6 months and 100% discontinued at 18 months.134 Our model nearly replicated those incremental costeffectiveness ratios when we made similar model assumptions (e.g., treatment effect, treatment duration, discontinuation, treatment cost).
 When we updated our model to reflect the inputs used for the hypothetical treatment that was modeled in this peer-reviewed publication, our model generated an incremental cost-effectiveness ratio of \$625,000 per QALY gained under a continuous treatment strategy and an incremental cost-effectiveness ratio of \$143,000 per QALY gained under a fixed duration strategy.

-In our prior AD review that included aducanumab, we calculated an optimistic treatment benefit scenario that closely reflects the assumptions we have made in our base-case analysis of this review.27 In the optimistic treatment benefit scenario of our prior AD review, we assumed the hazard ratio for the trial that showed a benefit (i.e., we did not blend the hazard ratio with the trial that did not show a benefit), we assumed the same treatment effect for transitions out of MCI and mild, and we stopped treatment at moderate AD.
+In our prior AD review that included aducanumab, we calculated an optimistic treatment benefit scenario that closely reflects the assumptions we have made in our base-case analysis of this review.8 In the optimistic treatment benefit scenario of our prior AD review, we assumed the hazard ratio for the trial that showed a benefit (i.e., we did not blend the hazard ratio with the trial that did not show a benefit) and we assumed the same treatment effect for transitions out of MCI and mild.
 The threshold range, using thresholds of \$100,000 to \$150,000, for aducanumab based on the optimistic treatment benefit scenarios was \$11,000 to \$25,000.
-This is similar to the threshold range we report for lecanemab which, similar to aducanumab, was also modeled as a continuous treatment.
-The threshold range, using thresholds of \$100,000 to \$150,000, for lecanemab was \$9,00 to \$21,000.
-This is slightly lower than the range for aducanumab that assumed the optimistic treatment benefit due to lower discontinuation for lecanemab (which increases treatment costs for the cohort) and a higher baseline starting age for lecanemab.
+This is similar to the threshold range we report for lecanemab.
+The threshold range, using thresholds of \$100,000 to \$150,000, for aducanumab based on the optimistic treatment benefit scenarios was \$11,000 to \$25,000.
+This is similar to the threshold range we report for lecanemab.
+The threshold range, using thresholds of \$100,000 to \$150,000, for lecanemab was \$8,900 to \$21,500.
+This is slightly lower than the range for aducanumab that assumed the optimistic treatment benefit due to lower discontinuation for lecanemab (which increases treatment costs for the cohort), a higher baseline starting age for lecanemab, and differences in how discontinuation was programmed.